First Time User? Enroll now.

 Based on your answers, you may need help soon.

 Call your local YMCA, YWCA, hospital, clinic, or police department, or call an abuse hotline.

-If you are no longer living with a violent partner, contact the police to get a restraining order if your abuser continues to pursue you, threaten you, or act violently toward you.
+If you no longer live with a violent partner, contact the police to get a protective order (restraining order) if your abuser continues to pursue you, threaten you, or act violently toward you.

-If you have been a victim of abuse and continue to have problems related to the abuse, you may have depression or post-traumatic stress disorder (PTSD).
-For more information, see the topics Depression and Post-Traumatic Stress Disorder.
+If you've been a victim of abuse and still have problems related to the abuse, you may be affected by depression or post-traumatic stress disorder (PTSD).

 Current as of: